 Advancement of the celebration and etiquette

-VYY's Anniversary Celebrations begin with a traditional church service on Saturday morning.
+VYY's Anniversary Celebrations traditionally begin with a church service on Saturday morning.
 A Flag Procession leaves from the church after the service.
 The service is not a part of the official celebrations.

 The Official Celebration is led by the Master of the Ceremony and starts with a cocktail event for invited guests where the guests give their salutations to the Student Union.
 After that comes the main celebration, that is open for everyone and usually includes a three-course meal.